tromp/tromp.github.io/_posts/2023-11-24-largest-number.md

 The best known result for 6 states is [BB<sub>TM</sub>(6) > 10↑↑15](https://www.sligocki.com/2022/06/21/bb-6-2-t15.html),
 which denotes an exponential tower of fifteen 10s.
 Clearly, in this notation there's not that much difference between a number and its size in bits.
-Large as this number is, it's still pathetically small compared to even ack(5,5), which no known TM of less than 10 states (amouting to 110 bits of description) can surpass.
+Large as this number is, it's still pathetically small compared to even ack(5,5), which no known TM of less than 10 states---amounting to 110 bits of description---can surpass.

-To surpass ack(9,9) in 64 bits, we need to move beyond Turing machines, into the language of
+For that, we need to move beyond Turing machines, into the language of

 ## Lambda Calculus